mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Delivery of Messages {#delivery-guarantees}

-The main responsibility of the Delivery Service is to ensure delivery of messages.
+The main responsibility of the DS is to ensure delivery of messages.
 Some MLS messages need only be delivered to specific clients (e.g., a Welcome message initializing a new member's state), while others need to be delivered to all the members of a group.
-The Delivery Service may enable the latter delivery pattern via unicast channels (sometimes known as "client fanout"), broadcast channels ("server fanout"), or a mix of both.
+The DS may enable the latter delivery pattern via unicast channels (sometimes known as "client fanout"), broadcast channels ("server fanout"), or a mix of both.

-For the most part, MLS does not require the Delivery Service to deliver messages in any particular order.
+For the most part, MLS does not require the DS to deliver messages in any particular order.
 Applications can set policies that control their tolerance for out-of-order messages (see {{operational-requirements}}), and messages that arrive significantly out of order can be dropped without otherwise